mvysny/karibu-testing/karibu-testing-v8/README.md

   "Click me" button is invisible.
 This is because the intent of the test is to populate/access the components as if it was the user who is accessing the application; and of course the user can't access the component if it is invisible.

-## Example project
+## Example projects

 The [Karibu-DSL Helloworld Application](https://github.com/mvysny/karibu-helloworld-application) is a very simple project consisting of just one view and a single test for that view.
+Because of its simplicity it's easy to experiment upon.

-The [Vaadin-on-Kotlin CRUD Exaple](https://github.com/mvysny/vaadin-on-kotlin#example-project) is a more complete full-stack app which demonstrates the Navigator and the Views as well.
+The [Vaadin-on-Kotlin CRUD Exaple](https://github.com/mvysny/vaadin-on-kotlin#example-project) is a more complete full-stack app which demonstrates how to use the Navigator and the Views using serverless testing.

 ## Advanced topics

 ### Navigation

 A typical app will consist of multiple views.
-You can test those views using two different approaches:
+You can test the views of such app using two different approaches:

 * Simply instantiate the view class yourself and test it as a component, as demostrated above with `GreetingLabel`.
   It typically extends `VerticalLayout` or some other layout anyway, which makes it a Vaadin component.
 The disadvantage is that `_get()` functions will not work unless you attach the component to the current UI;
   also the component may lazy-initialize itself by the means of the onAttach listener which only gets fired when the component is attached to a UI.
   Therefore, this approach should only be used for reusable components which do not depend on a particular UI.